 - 2 cups dried split peas

 Put all ingredients in the clay pot right after lunch around 1pm and close the lid.
-Your ingredients will look something like this:

 Turn on the "stew" setting for 3-4 hours.
 Dinner will be ready around 5pm.
 If you wish to eat dinner at a later time, the Vita-Clay will automatically keep things warm until then.

-Hint: I like to soak my split peas before cooking to increase digestibility and nutrient availability.
+I like to soak split peas before cooking to increase digestibility and nutrient availability.
 To do this, put the split peas in a glass bowl with a teaspoon or so of sea salt, cover with filtered water and stir.
 I do this right after breakfast.
 You can also do it before you go to bed the night before if that’s easier.
 Then, after lunch, I drain off the water and put the soaked split peas and remaining ingredients in the Vita-Clay.
 Gently simmer into a hearty soup and dinner is done by 4-5 pm!
 Bonus: the Vita-Clay settings keep the meal warm until you are ready to eat.

 Want to Try Cooking in Clay for Yourself?

-If this article has you excited to try cooking in clay pots too, note that there are several models of the Vita-Clay to choose from.
-If you click here, you can check out all the sizes and models available.
-If you like what you see, owner Michelle Liu has given me the special coupon code WISE25 to order whichever one you like best at $25 off (you won’t believe how reasonable the prices are!).
+If this article has you excited to try cooking in clay pots too, note that there are several models to choose from.
+Click here to check out all the sizes and models available.
+Use coupon code WISE25 to order what you like best at 10% off.
+You won’t believe how reasonable the prices are!

 Have you already tried cooking in clay pots?
 If so, what is your experience and what are your favorite dishes to create?

-Disclosure: I was *not* paid to write this post although I was provided a Vita-Clay to try in order to personally verify all product claims.
-I wrote this article because I have become a big fan of the Vita-Clay since researching about the benefits of clay pot cooking and learning to use it.
-I wanted to let others know how wonderful and safe these appliances are!
-Some of the links in this post are affiliate links – I truly believe in what this company is doing to produce a safe, quality product for the public.
+Disclosure: I was NOT paid to write this post although I was provided a Vita-Clay in order to personally verify all product claims.
+I wrote this article because I am a big fan of the Vita-Clay since researching about the benefits of clay pot cooking and cooking with it constantly over the past five years.
+Some of the links in this post are affiliate links.
+I truly believe in what this company is doing to produce a safe, quality product for the public.